 He has also published articles on British Romantic writers, and he is currently collaborating with a retired Caterpillar vice-president on an article examining the relationship between English classroom practice and that of the corporate board room.

-Dr. Prescott has recently been elected for a second three-year term as department chair.
+Dr. Prescott served two three-year terms as department chair.
 Before that he served as associate department chair from 1999-2008, and he was the M.A. program coordinator from 1996-2008.
 From 2000-2006 he was the coordinator of the BU Writing Center.

 Off campus, he serves on the Board of Trustees for Nazareth Academic Institute, in Nazareth, Israel.
 NAI is an inter-faith college dedicated to building peace on desktops.
 The college offers degrees in communications and chemistry, with a required curriculum in Peace Studies.
 What began as a branch campus of the University if Indianapolis is now a free-standing, Israeli-accredited college.
 To learn more, please visit http://www.nazareth.ac.il/